 The Rural Residential 2 (RR2) District includes the westerly portion of the Town between North Hyde Park Village and the Village of Hyde Park and close to public services.
 These areas are best suited to rural residential development and home businesses and home industries in addition to traditional uses of the land, including farming and forestry.
 While the District will include primarily single family dwellings, multi-family dwellings and commercial uses may be permitted as conditional uses, when compatible with the character of surrounding neighborhoods or with direct access to VT100 and Class 2 town highways.
 Multi-family dwellings and commercial structures should be of a similar size and scale to single family dwellings located in the District.
-Outdoor recreation and commercial uses which support agricultural and forestry operations uses may also occur in this District.
-Such uses may occur in structures of a size and scale comparable to agricultural buildings found in the District.
+Outdoor recreation and commercial uses may occur in structures of a size and scale comparable to agricultural buildings found in the District.